A detailed description of Sellaronda ski circuit - Interactive mapScroll down

 |from Arabba to Pordoi / Belvedere:||ca. 40 minutes|

 |from Pian Frataces / Lupo Bianco to Sellapass:||ca. 20 minutes|

-Starting the Sella Ronda ski tour from Selva Gardena: The "Costabella" chair lift and then the "Dantercëpies I & II" cable car take to above the Gardena pass and from here you ski down to the village of Colfosco where the "Borest" cable car brings you to Corvara.
+Starting the Sella Ronda ski circuit from Selva Gardena: The "Costabella" chair lift and then the "Dantercëpies I & II" gondola lift take to above the Gardena pass and from here you ski down to the village of Colfosco where the "Borest" cable car brings you to Corvara.
 Using the "Boè" cable car and then skiing down, you reach Campolongo pass.

 The chairlift "Campolongo" takes you to Bec de Roces where the run to Arabba starts.
 At Arabba take the new chair lift "Arabba Fly - nr.8" to the other side of the town, then the chairlifts "Portados" and "Carpazza".
 After skiing down to the chairlift "Fodom" you can take this and then the chair-lift "Lezuo" (Sass Becè) and you reach Belvedere / Pordoi pass.

 The ski run takes you down to Pian Frataces (Lupo Bianco) and from here you go up (Cabel car "Pradel - Rodella" and chairlift "Cavazes - Grohmann") to Passo Sella.